ElenaP-Github/ElenaP-Github-Python-Data-Analysis-Science-projects/README.md

 - Customer Retention Analysis(I):

-Given a Database I had to find the features which more can help for the retention of clients
+Given a Database I had to find the features which more can help for the retention of clients.
+Survival analysis with multiple COX REGRESSION

 [Click here for seeing the project:](https://github.com/ElenaP-Github/ORIGINAL-Python-Data-Analysis-projects/blob/main/Customer%20retention%20analysis%20Elena%20Pe%C3%B1a.rar)  then click on "View raw" and download zip file

 - Customer Retention Analysis(II):

 Given a Database I analyzed how long two different customer groups were using a online service.
-Survival analysis with COX REGRESSION
+Survival analysis with simple COX REGRESSION

      - Churn: binary variable.
 Whether the customer left or not the online service
      - Tenure: the number of months.
 The cases are filtered by this variable fom 0 months to 72 months.